+1. Introduction.
 With the advance of genotyping techniques, high density SNP (single nucleotide polymorphism) arrays are often used in current genetic studies.
 In such situations, test statistics (e.g., LOD scores or p-values) can be evaluated directly at each of the SNPs in order to map the quantitative/qualitative trait loci.
 We focus on such marker-based study in this paper.
-Given one trait and pmarkers (e.g., SNPs), in order to assess the statistical significance of the most extreme test statistic, multiple tests across the p markers need to be taken into account.
-In other words, we seek to evaluate the first step family-wise error rate (FWER), or in the language of [Churchill and Doerge, 1994], the "experimentwise threshold".
+Given one trait and p markers (e.g., SNPs), in order to assess the statistical significance of the most extreme test statistic, multiple tests across the p markers need to be taken into account.
+In other words, we seek to evaluate the first step family-wise error rate (FWER), or the "experiment-wise threshold" [Churchill and Doerge (1994)].
 Because nearby markers often share similar genotype profiles, the simple Bonferroni correction is highly conservative.
 In contrast, the correlation structure among genotype profiles is preserved across permutations and thus is incorporated into permutation p-value estimation.
-Therefore the permutation p-value is less conservative and has been widely used in genetic studies [Churchill and Doerge, 1994].
+Therefore, the permutation p-value is less conservative and has been widely used in genetic studies.
 Ideally, the true permutation p-value can be calculated by enumerating all the possible permutations, calculating the proportion of the permutations where more extreme test statistics are observed.
-In each
+In